 |

-certain days.
-He gets there and a secretary directs him to an archive office where he finds this little
+there, a secretary directed him to an archive office where he found "this little old man sitting behind a huge

-old man sitting behind a huge desk.
-Felix introduces himself as Felix Romero Medina and asks him if he might be able to research Romeros
+desk".
+Felix introduced himself as Felix Romero Medina and mentioned he wanted to research Romeros of Santa Barbara, and

-of Santa Barbara and if he's familiar with the name.
-At this point Father Geiger stands up waving his hands
+asked if he was familiar with the name.
+Father Geiger stood up waving his hands in the air saying, "I'm surrounded

-to study and was given a personal tour of the museum where he got to hold a cross and bible once owned by Father Junipero
+by them, I'm surrounded by them!"
+Felix was given a personal tour of the museum where he got to hold a cross

-Serra, founder of the first nine California Missions.
+and bible once owned by Father Junipero Serra, founder of the first nine California Missions.

 In August 2006, LP200 celebrated with the city of Santa Barbara as participants